prabhsagoo/BookMyCare/README.md

-# start the server with one of the following commands:
+# Start the server with one of the following commands:

-npm start
+- npm start
-nodemon server.js
+- nodemon server.js
-node server.js
+- node server.js